DHTMLX/docs-diagram/docs/api/editor/shaperesize_event.md

 ### Description

-@short: fires after a shape has been resized
+@short: Fires after a shape has been resized

 ### Usage